NextUrban/Livability_by_Twitter/README.md

  ## 3. Livability satisfaction visualization

- After recieving the reliable sententiment output, an online visualization method would reveal the resential satisfaction at the census tract level.
+ After recieving the reliable sententiment output, an online visualization method would reveal the residential satisfaction at the census tract level.
 Therefore, the aim is to converting the sentiments into an output map using Jupyter notebook (iPhyton).
 The web-based [code](https://github.com/NextUrban/livTwi/blob/master/Jupyter_visualization.ipynb) is also applicatble in an interactive dashboard setting (Please stay patient, the code takes time to load).

  As the code would require using the state zipcode boundries, a geospatial metadata (as geoJSON files) were extracted from [Open Data Delaware](https://github.com/OpenDataDE/State-zip-code-GeoJSON).
 Here is the original [source](https://developer.twitter.com/en/docs/tutorials/tweet-geo-metadata) for the applied geoJSON file in the current state project.
 Moreover, some example Jupyter outputs are available at [docs](https://github.com/NextUrban/Livability_by_Twitter/tree/master/docs) folder.
 You can save them as a html file and run it from your desktop.